 Stamets refers to multiple research studies that show how psilocybin creates an extension of the fear response, creating new neurological pathways when faced with threatening situations.
 For some, these situations often occur as anxiety interferes with social interactions and the ability to cope with the demands of life.
 Not only does psilocybin promote courage, but it enhances empathy, two characteristics of quality leaders.
 In more intentional, clinical applications, the extension of the fear response has proven effective in helping people with PTSD.

-Stamets’s primary attraction to combining psilocybin and lion’s mane is for its duel capacity to both create new neurons and neural pathways, and also to repair existing neurological damage.
+Stamets’s primary attraction to combining psilocybin mushrooms and lion’s mane is for its dual capacity to both create new neurons and neural pathways, and also to repair existing neurological damage.

 Stamets refers to two mice studies where the scientists intentionally damaged the brains of the mice through the introduction of a neurotoxin.
 The scientists observed the mice’s behavior and noted that they exhibited dementia-like symptoms.
 Upon introducing lion’s mane, the effects of the neurotoxin reversed.

 “The reduction of beta-amyloid plaques in the brains of mushroom-fed mice vs. the mice not fed any mushrooms was remarkable.
 The formation of amyloid plaques is what many researchers believe is a primary morphological biomarker associated with Alzheimer’s.
 Plaques linked to beta-amyloid peptide inflame brain tissue, interfere with healthy neuron transmission, and are indicated in nerve degeneration.”